icrto/xML/README.md

 <img align="center" src="https://github.com/icrto/xML/blob/master/example_images/architecture.png">

 <p align="justify">
-  The <b>explainer</b>, as the name implies, is responsible for taking an input image and producing the corresponding visual explanation for why the classification module classified that image in a certain way.
+  The <b>explainer</b>, as the name implies, is responsible for taking an input image and producing (in an <b>unsupervised manner</b>) the corresponding visual explanation for why the classification module classified that image in a certain way.
 This visual explanation takes the form of a <b>heatmap</b>, highlighting the most relevant regions that lead to the final decision.
 This module, an encoder-decoder, is based on the widely known UNET, originally proposed for medical image segmentation.
 </p>

 <p align="justify">